Everyone who supports Walk for Women’s Cancers will make a difference to Queensland women affected by cancer.

-- 1 in 6 Queensland women will be diagnosed with a women’s cancer by age 85.
+- 1 in 6 women will be diagnosed with a women’s cancer by age 85.

-- Every year 4440 Queensland women will be diagnosed with a breast or gynaecological cancer.
+- Every year 4641 women will be diagnosed with a breast or gynaecological cancer.

 - Thanks to prevention and early detection programs and improved treatment options, more Queensland women are surviving women’s cancers.